-Known locally as Oceanside, the areas of Parksville, Qualicum Beach, Errington, and Coombs (plus a few other smaller centres) have many inexpensive places to visit that provide great family fun.
-Whether you are looking for ways to keep your kids occupied during Spring Break, or are reading this in preparation for summer planning, the following list will give you plenty of great ideas of things to do with kids in the Parksville area.
+The areas of Parksville, Qualicum Beach, Errington, and Coombs (plus a few other smaller centres) is known locally as Oceanside.
+This area has many inexpensive places to visit that provide great family fun.
+No matter what time of year you are visiting, the following list will give you plenty of great ideas of things to do with kids in the Parksville area.

 Who doesn’t love a round of mini-golf?
 Parksville has two locations that offer whimsical courses.

 Riptide Lagoon has two courses that are based on a fishing village.
 As you meander around the courses you will interact with quaint little houses, a lighthouse, caves, a ship that is under construction, and Wandering Willie`s plane.
 The scene around you provides plenty of unique places to stop for photo-ops.